Kandinsky is one of the most influential artists of the 20th century - and the founder of abstract painting.

-Kandinsky couldn't understand why artists should be tied to figuration.
+Kandinsky could not understand why artists should be figurative.

-He said he was struck on day by one of Monet's paintings of haystacks.
+One day he was struck by one of Monet's paintings of haystacks.

 He didn't know what they were - and yet found them beautiful.

-He was convinced that these same principles could be applied to painting.
+Couldn't these same principles be applied to painting?